Multilayer Correlation Clustering: INTRODUCTION

-Clustering objects based on the information of their similarity is a fundamental task in machine learning. \emph{Correlation Clustering}, introduced in the seminal paper by Bansal et al.~\cite{Bansal+02,Bansal+04}, is an elegant optimization model that mathematically formulates this task.
+Clustering objects based on the information of their similarity is a fundamental task in machine learning. \emph{Correlation Clustering} \citep{Bansal+02,Bansal+04} is an optimization model that mathematically formulates this task.
 In the model, we are given a set $V$ of $n$ elements, where each pair of elements is labeled either `$+$' (representing that they are similar) or `$-$' (representing that they are dissimilar) together with a nonnegative weight representing the degree of similarity/dissimilarity.
-In general, the goal of Correlation Clustering is to find a clustering of $V$ that is consistent with the given similarity information as much as possible.
-The (in)consistency of a clustering of $V$ can be measured by the so-called \emph{disagreements}, which is defined as the sum of weights of misclassified pairs, i.e., pairs with `$+$' label across clusters and pairs with `$-$' label within the same cluster.
+In general, the goal of Correlation Clustering is to find a clustering of $V$ that is the most consistent with the given similarity information.
+The (in)consistency of a clustering of $V$ can be measured by the so-called \emph{disagreements}, defined as the sum of weights of misclassified pairs, i.e., pairs with `$+$' label across clusters and pairs with `$-$' label within the same cluster.
 The problem of finding a clustering of $V$ that minimizes the disagreements is called \textsc{MinDisagree}.